Addrbook - a contact management program

 3. Imports the edited contact information back to the database.

-After using this program for a while, I am convinced that the database + text
+After using this program daily for a couple months now, I am convinced that the

-file method not only works reliably, but gives the "best of both worlds" by
+database + text file method not only works reliably, but is super flexible.
+You

-having plain text input and output in the Unix fashion, while retaining the
+get plain text input and output in the Unix fashion, while retaining the full

 ## Configuration